 A global synchronization raster is defined for all frequencies.
 The frequency position of the SS block is defined as SSREF with corresponding number GSCN.
 The parameters defining the SSREF and GSCN for all the frequency ranges are in Table 5.4.3.1-1.

 The resource element corresponding to the SS block reference frequency SSREF is given in clause 5.4.3.2.
 The synchronization raster and the subcarrier spacing of the synchronization block is defined separately for each band.

+The synchronization raster and the corresponding SS block do not cover all possible RF channel bandwidth and locations on Enhanced channel raster.